 "Overall it is just glorious here... :)"

-The large kitchen with its original tiled floor and open fireplace, is very well equipped for those who enjoy the opportunity a holiday gives them to prepare delightful dishes using the wealth of fresh local produce.
+The large kitchen with its original tiled floor and chimney breast, is very well equipped for those who enjoy the opportunity a holiday gives them to prepare delightful dishes using the wealth of fresh local produce.

-We have 2 fridges, a drinks chiller and a Bosch freezer, a De Longhi professional gas range-cooker, a microwave, electric kettle, toaster, slow cooker, breadmaker, expresso/cappucino maker, blender and electric can-opener.
-There is also the essential dishwasher, washing machine and tumbledryer.
+We have 2 fridges, a drinks chiller and a freezer, a De Longhi professional gas range-cooker, a microwave, electric kettle, toaster, slow cooker, breadmaker, expresso/cappucino maker, blender, food-mixer and electric can-opener.
+There is also the essential dishwasher and washing machine.
+In summer items will line-dry within an hour!

-The dining table in the massive lounge sits 10-12 people comfortably; for more relaxed eating, the kitchen table will seat 8-10; and the outdoor table easily has space to seat 10+.
+The dining table in the massive lounge sits 10-12 people comfortably; for more relaxed eating, the kitchen table will seat 8 (+ 2 children on stools) and the outdoor table easily has space to seat up to 10.

-The barn-conversion lounge is stunning, with vaulted ceiling, exposed stone walls and charpenterie, massive oak beams and pillars and a large, corner wood burning stove.
+The barn-conversion lounge is stunning, with vaulted ceiling, exposed stone walls and charpenterie, massive oak beams and pillars and a large, corner wood burning stove in use in the winter months.
 Comfortable, sociable seating is grouped in different areas of the room, allowing different activities to take place without disturbing each other.
+There is a large wall-mounted TV which can be seen from most seats in the room, connected to UK Freeview channels via satellite, and there is also a Blu-Ray player and a video/DVD combo.

-The downstairs bedroom remains as it would have been in the original house, beamed ceiling and terracotta tiled floor.
-It is cool and airy in the summer and contains a tv/dvd combo should you wish to retire with a good film!
+The downstairs bedroom with king-size Four-poster has its original features - beamed ceiling and terracotta tiled floor.
+It is cool and airy in the summer and contains a TV/DVD combo should you wish to retire with a good film.

-Indoors there is a large satellite tv, receiving English free to air channels, a Blu-Ray player and dvd/vcr combi, a music centre with cd player, numerous English language paperback novels by well-known chart-topping authors, a roulette game, plus numerous board and card games.
+Indoors there is a large satellite TV, receiving English free to air channels, a Blu-Ray player and DVD/VCR combo, a music centre with CD player, numerous English language paperback novels by well-known chart-topping authors, a roulette game, plus numerous board and card games.

-Outside is our fabulous pool, which every year receives accolades from our guests (they find it hard to drag themselves away to do other things)!
-The garden is very large and there is plenty of space for ball games, badminton and tennis, a gentlemanly game of boules or simply sitting in the shade of a tree with a good book.
+Outside is our fabulous in-ground pool, surrounded by sheltered terraces, which every year receives accolades from our guests (they find it hard to drag themselves away to do other things!)
+The overall garden is very large and there is plenty of space for ball games, badminton and tennis (including in the meadow), a gentlemanly game of boules on the gravel or simply sitting in the shade of a tree with a good book.

-There is plenty of space to park 2 cars outside in a pull-in by our side gates, plus space for another one by the front gates.
-(A new entrance and driveway is planned which will eventually give even more parking on site, but we are not certain if this will be completed in time for summer 2017.)
+There is plenty of space to park 2 cars outside in a pull-in by our large wooden side gates, plus space for another one by the front pedestrian gate.
+(A new entrance and driveway is planned which will eventually give even more parking on site, but we are not certain if this will be completed in time for summer 2019.)

 The house is suitable for all apart from the very unsteady on their feet, or wheelchair users, due to there being a number of small steps and different levels on the ground floor.